johnbillion/wp_mail/readme.md

 ### Site admin erases personal data to fulfill a data erasure request

+Sent when:

-Sent when a site admin clicks the Erase Personal Data button next to a confirmed data erasure request, or clicks the Force Erase Personal Data button next to a data erasure request of any status.
+* An administrator clicks the Erase Personal Data button next to a confirmed data erasure request
+* An administrator clicks the Force Erase Personal Data button next to a data erasure request of any status

+Details:

     To:        Requester email address
     From:      WordPress <wordpress@host>